karthikathota/DSA/Readme.md

 It is a type of binary tree where the elements in the left subtree are smaller that the root node and the elements in the right subtree are greater than the root node.

+#### Insertion

+1.Start at the root.
+2.If the value to insert is less than the current node's value, move to the left child.
+3.If the value is greater than or equal to the current node's value, move to the right child.
+4.Repeat steps 2-3 until you reach an leaf node, then insert the new node there.

+#### Deletion

+1.Deleting a leaf node (no children): Simply remove the node.
+2.Deleting a node with one child: Replace the node with its child.
+3.Deleting a node with two children:
+ a)Find the inorder successor (smallest value in the right subtree).
+ b)Replace the node's value with the successor's value.
+ c)Delete the successor node (which will now have at most one child).